ZeroObjectivo/Intpt-Webdev/flask_backend/README.md

 ### 🔄 Database Synchronization

-To ensure your local setup matches the project's database schema:
+To ensure your local setup matches the project's database schema (Run from `flask_backend/`):

 1.  **Install Supabase CLI:**
     ```bash